stef-writes/iceOS/src/ice_tools/README.md

 EcommerceToolkit(test_mode=True, upload=False).register()
 ```

-`register()` instantiates each ToolBase subclass with shared config and adds
+`register()` registers factory functions for each ToolBase subclass with shared config.
-them to the unified registry.
+Fresh instances are created on each execution.
 Override settings (model, margin, upload) per
 workflow as required.

 ---